saurabh-khanna/saurabh-khanna.github.io/_pages/about.md

 order: 1
 ---

-I am an Assistant Professor of Communication Science at the [University of Amsterdam](https://www.uva.nl/en/profile/k/h/s.khanna/s.khanna.html), and a Research Fellow at the [University of Oxford](https://www.pmb.ox.ac.uk/person/dr-saurabh-khanna) [Pembroke College].
+I am an Assistant Professor of Communication Science at the [University of Amsterdam](https://www.uva.nl/en/profile/k/h/s.khanna/s.khanna.html), and a Research Fellow at the [University of Oxford](https://www.pmb.ox.ac.uk/person/dr-saurabh-khanna) (Pembroke College).
 I lead research at [theinvisiblelab.org](https://theinvisiblelab.org/) where we leverage machine learning and information retrieval to study both the diversity and the limits of human knowledge in an increasingly digitized world.
 A selection of ongoing projects include:

-- [(In)visible](https://theinvisiblelab.org/): developing methods to theorize, quantify, and boost invisible information
+- [(In)visible](https://theinvisiblelab.org/): Developing methods to theorize, quantify, and boost invisible information
-- [PictoPercept](https://pictopercept.streamlit.app/): capturing invisible biases through pairwise visual wikisurveys
+- [PictoPercept](https://pictopercept.streamlit.app/): Capturing invisible biases through pairwise visual wikisurveys
-- [Lost Without Translation](https://invisiblelang.streamlit.app/): estimation and implications of invisible languages on the Internet
+- [Lost Without Translation](https://invisiblelang.streamlit.app/): Estimation and implications of invisible languages on the Internet
 - [Shadowbans](https://theinvisiblelab.org/): Computational prediction of shadowbans and their implications
 - [Beyond Words](https://theinvisiblelab.org/): Communication beyond the human species